Dog Agility

 Run Clean!
 Run Fast!
 Have Fun!

-Under it, around it and through it!
-Agility is a teamwork sport where the dog and handler navigate a course with a variety of obstacles, under various conditions to race for their own best time while performing the obstacles safely and accurately.
-It requires conditioning, concentration, strategy and focus... plus the ability to think on your feet!
+In agility, the dog and handler navigate a variety of obstacles, under various conditions racing for their best time while performing the course obstacles safely and accurately.
+It requires conditioning, strategy and focus... plus the ability to think on your feet!

-There are many different venue choices that offer a diversity of challenges, height categories, classes, levels and some even offer unique obstacles.
-All the venues have their own strengths and weaknesses so it comes down to personal enjoyment!
+There are a variety of venue choices with diverse challenges, heights, classes, levels and even some unique obstacles.
+We prefer AKC agility.
+All organizations have their own strengths and weaknesses so it comes down to access and personal enjoyment!

 Entlebuchers and Agility

-Entles are capable of being an awesome, competitive agility breed!
-They are not built physically as ideal for the sport as a slightly squarer, lighter breed but they are still a fun, competitive, above average choice!
+They are not physically built as ideal for the sport as a slightly squarer, lighter breed yet they are still a fun, above average choice!
 Ours and other Entles consistently earn qualifying placements even at the highest levels.
-Our entles usually clock in on average, close to or over 6 YPS in Jumpers and just as respectable in Standard.
+Our entles usually clock in on average, close to or over 6 yps in Jumpers and just as respectable in Standard.
 Kai placed 3rd in 2016 and 8th in 2018 at the prestigious AKC Invitationals.

-The Entlebucher weight to height ratio places them toward the upper-end of the mesomorphic (middle/moderate) body type.
-They do not have endomorphic (heavyset) body frames, like their larger Swiss cousins the Greater Swiss and Bernese Mountain Dogs.
-Since "form follows function", the Entle's historic drover herding qualities clearly call for stamina, agility and balance over extremes or exaggeration of proporton- especially in the amount of bone &/or weight.
+The Entlebucher's weight to height ratio places them toward the higher end of the mesomorphic (middle/moderate) body type.
+They should not have endomorphic (heavyset) body frames, like their larger Swiss cousins the Greater Swiss and Bernese Mountain Dogs.
+Since "form follows function", the Entle's historic drover herding qualities call for stamina, agility and balance over extremes or exaggeration of proporton- especially in the amount of bone &/or body weight.
 Bigger is not better!

 Weight to Height Body Ratios